Pandas-Team/Automatic-Parking/README.md

 ```
 a: accellation, δ: steering angle

-The MPC controller controls vehicle speed and steering base on the model and car is directed through the path.
+The MPC controller controls vehicle speed and steering based on the model and car is directed through the path.

 ## Parallel parking
 This part consists of 4 rules that agent must choose one according to parking position.